 6. Wheel your child, car seat, and carry-on suitcase in one

-A more economical solution, you can use a car seat strap that attaches your child’s car seat to your rolling carry-on.
+A more economical solution, you can use a car seat strap that attaches your child’s FAA-approved car seat to your rolling carry-on.
 It enables you to roll your child strapped in her car seat through the airport along with one carry-on suitcase.

 Want more help preparing to fly with a baby or toddler?
 You’ll find more than 80 pages of helpful advice on planning, preparing for, and perfecting air travel with children under 5 in the award-winning Travels with Baby: The Ultimate Guide for Planning Travel with Your Baby, Toddler, and Preschooler.
-And be sure to stop by the Flying with Babies, Toddlers, and Preschoolers Tips page at TravelswithBaby.com.

-More tips for flying with car seats and getting car seats through the airport:
+More tips for flying with car seats:

 Will your child’s car seat be allowed on the airplane?